elasticsoftwarefoundation/elasticactors/README.md

 If metrics are enabled, Elastic Actors will expect the existence of a bean of type `MeterRegistry` and name `elasticActorsMeterRegistry`.
 The supplied bean will be used to add the metrics.

-Additionally, customization of tags is supported by providing a bean of type `MeterTagCustomizer` and name `elasticActorsMeterTagCustomizer` containing a map of component names and tags to be added for each component.

 ```properties
 # Toggles Micrometer ON or OFF for a given component.
 #